 The Cost per Install, or CPI, measures the costs that you will have for ads that trigger an installation of your app.
 CPI varies much by ad formats you use.
 If you are using non-incent banner ads you will most likely pay much more for each install than buying downloads via an incentivized offerwall.

-Cost per Active User
+Cost Per Active User

 Some companies might say that an active user is a customer who returns to the app at least once a month.
 In this case you might also hear the term ‘retention rate’.
 CPAU is always higher than CPI, since not every install you are buying will convert into an active user.

-Average Revenue per User
+Average Revenue Per User

 The Average Revenue per User is the amount of revenue each of your active customers (on average) contributes in a specific period of time.